textflint/textflint/README.md

 engine.run(data_samples, out_dir_path, config)
 ```

-You can also feed data to `TextFlintEngine` in other ways (e.g., `json` or `csv`) where one line represents for a sample.
+You can also feed data to `Engine` in other ways (e.g., `json` or `csv`) where one line represents for a sample.
 We have defined some transformations and subpopulations in `SA.json`, and you can also pass your own  configuration file as you need.

 ####  Transformed Datasets